 Product Documentation

-Product documentation provides detailed information about the specifications of the product itself as well as step-by-step instructions on how to use it.
+Product documentation provides detailed information about the product’s specifications and step-by-step instructions for using it.
 This includes documentation for product requirements, user experience (UX) design, and end-user guides.

 Product Requirements

-A product requirements document, or PRD, is an intricately detailed document about the purpose, features, and functionality of a given product.
-A PRD also includes any assumptions and limitations related to product use.
+A product requirements document, or PRD, is an intricately detailed document that describes a product’s purpose, features, and functionality.
+It also includes any assumptions and limitations related to product use.
+A PRD details everything that must be included in a piece of software to be considered complete.

 Product requirements documents typically include: